-Researchers find tests meant to predict future violence by psychopaths is less accurate than chanceOctober 2nd, 2013 in Psychology & Psychiatry /
+Researchers find tests meant to predict future violence by psychopaths is less accurate than chanceOctober 2, 2013 by Bob Yirka in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A trio of British researchers has conducted a study that has revealed that tests given to jailed psychopaths to predict the likelihood of engaging in future violence, are less accurate than chance.
 In their paper published in the British Journal of Psychiatry, Jeremy Coid, Simone Ullrich and Constantinos Kallis describe how they interviewed and gave tests to inmates in British prisons and then followed up later to see if they engaged in violent activities after release—they found that tests given to predict such behavior in psychopaths were no better than 50 percent accurate.